-However, modern advances have made it possible for companies to generate leads based on specific criteria and information using large data sets.
+But, modern advances have made it possible for companies to generate leads based on specific criteria and information using large data sets.
 It has also made it possible to analyse information in your target market and create marketing communications that speak directly to your potential customers on topics that they are already interested in.

 4 ways that accountants can use data for effective B2B lead generation:

 Thought leadership content is high-level content (white papers, blog posts, videos or any other form of content ).
 Whichever form it takes, for your content to be considered thought leadership it must be well-researched, relevant to your particular industry and full of insights on the topic.
 Done well, thought leadership content can help you to build your credibility by demonstrating your knowledge and experience to your target market.

 In today’s digital world, social platforms are becoming increasingly important, and your thought leadership blogs and articles can be spread far beyond your own website or blog platform.